drewdecarme/boilerplate-react/readme.md

 The purpose for repeating the index namespace continually is due to reducing the need to include resolved file extensions defined in both the webpack development and production builds.

-Tasks
-  - [ ] Document creating a component

 ### Sass Style Guide
 Module - [TBD]()
   - [ ] Look into creating style guide